Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 HIDDEN GEM: Pizza and Prosecco Brunch at Bounce Ping Pong, Old Street.

-TRANSPORT LINKS: Shoreditch spans across a fairly large area of East London, with a few different transport options.
-Old Street on the Northern Line is on one side of Shoreditch, while major Overground and Underground station Liverpool Street sits on the southern edge and is more convenient for heading into the city centre via the Central Line or Circle Line, as well as for jumping on the train to other areas of the UK.
+TRANSPORT LINKS: Shoreditch spans a fairly large area of East London, with a few different transport options.
+Old Street on the Northern Line sits on one side of Shoreditch.
+While major Overground and Underground station Liverpool Street sits on the southern edge and is more convenient for heading into the city centre via the Central Line or Circle Line, as well as for jumping on the train to other areas of the UK.

 East London – St Pauls

-The Cathedral itself is one of London’s most popular tourist attractions, so this area can get particularly busy with tourists.
+The Cathedral itself is one of London’s most popular tourist attractions, so this area can get particularly busy.
 However, stray off of the beaten path and St Pauls is a maze of old narrow streets (it’s one of the oldest parts of the city) with plenty of hidden gems such as quaint British pubs and independent shops.

 ST PAULS HOTELS: